intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

-# Install BigDL-LLM on Linux with Intel GPU
+# Install IPEX-LLM on Linux with Intel GPU

-This guide demonstrates how to install BigDL-LLM on Linux with Intel GPUs.
+This guide demonstrates how to install IPEX-LLM on Linux with Intel GPUs.
 It applies to Intel Data Center GPU Flex Series and Max Series, as well as Intel Arc Series GPU.

-BigDL-LLM currently supports the Ubuntu 20.04 operating system and later, and supports PyTorch 2.0 and PyTorch 2.1 on Linux.
-This page demonstrates BigDL-LLM with PyTorch 2.1.
-Check the [Installation](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#linux) page for more details.
+IPEX-LLM currently supports the Ubuntu 20.04 operating system and later, and supports PyTorch 2.0 and PyTorch 2.1 on Linux.
+This page demonstrates IPEX-LLM with PyTorch 2.1.
+Check the [Installation](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#linux) page for more details.

 ## Install Intel GPU Driver